 2 – Medium complexity apps

-These apps have several interactive elements, screens and also includes animations for end users.
+These apps have several interactive elements, screens, and animations for end users.

-These are commonly designed for Android and iOS separately to meet the requirements of the platform.
+These are commonly designed for Android and iOS separately to meet the platform’s requirements.

 3 – Highly Complex apps